GPS tracking - user manual

 Tap on the “list” button to see all the tracks in this trip:

-You can show all tracks under this trip on the map at once by tapping on “Show all” button.
+You can show all tracks under this trip on the map at once by tapping on the “Show all” button.

 SHARING TRIPS

-To backup or share the whole trip data to continue with it on a different device.
+To back up or share the whole trip data to continue with it on a different device.

 MENU > TRIPS and then there is a “list” button on the left of each trip row: